SteeltoeOSS/Documentation/api/v4/connectors/mongodb.md

 ### Use IMongoClient

-1. Start by defining a class that contains collection data:
+1. Define a class that contains collection data:

     ```csharp
     using MongoDB.Bson;